The MAST Program of Bible translation is being requested by national church leaders around the world.

 With this new collaborative translation method called MAST (Mobilized Assistance Supporting Translation), the entire Bible can be translated efficiently and accurately.
 Now more groups are seeing the results—and they want to launch workshops for their own people.

 “Now that we have the whole New Testament in our hand,” said Pastor Saw, “we will be able to read it in our own language, understand it, and will even be able to share it with others.
 We are so very happy, and we thank the Lord for what he has done for us using Wycliffe Associates.”

-The MAST program is being requested by national church leaders around the world.
-Launching a Bible translation using the MAST method takes only $19,500.
+The MAST translation method is being requested by national church leaders around the world.
+Launching a Bible translation using MAST takes only $19,500.
 Will you help get the Bible to an unreached language group sooner rather than later?
-How about supporting a team of nationals using the MAST program to translate the Bible into their language?
+How about supporting a team of national Bible translators using the MAST method to translate the Bible into their heart language?

 Launching a Bible translation costs $19,500.
 Will you help get the Bible to an unreached language?